-Regulations to

-prevail if

-inconsistent with

-mining

-agreement24.
-Should at any time any inconsistency occur between a provision in

-these regulations and terms or conditions in a mining agreement

-an act of law, these regulations shall

-prevail unless such agreement came into force after these regulations and

-it specifically states that the mining agreement provisions shall prevail.
+Regulations to prevail if inconsistent with mining agreement24.
+Should at any time any inconsistency occur between a provision in these regulations and terms or conditions in a mining agreement approved by the Government as an act of law, these regulations shall prevail unless such agreement came into force after these regulations and it specifically states that the mining agreement provisions shall prevail.